 Large windows all around, with nice tarmac views.

 This lounge is worth a visit if at Narita airport with a departing First Class flight.
-Its not the best First Class Lounge I’ve visited, but there is a lot of space to spread out, plenty to eat or drink if you desire before your flight.
+Its not the best First Class Lounge I’ve visited, but there is a lot of space to spread out, very private, and plenty to eat or drink if you desire before your flight.

 Soon my flight to Bangkok was ready to depart.
 Next up, Thai Royal First Class on the leased 777-300ER.